PepinoGalactico/PepinoGalactico/README.md

 - 👋 Hi, I’m @PepinoGalactico
-- 👀 I’m interested in videogames and webdev
+- 👀 I’m interested in game development and web development
-- 📫 You can reach me on Discord: @pepinogalactico
+- 📫 You can reach me on Discord: @pepinodev

 <!---
 PepinoGalactico/PepinoGalactico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.